-The hard thing about making small talk is when you have to do it with a stranger—like when someone introduces you to another person at a party and then leaves, or when you and your friend go out for breakfast with her friend from out of town, and your friend gets up and goes to the bathroom, leaving you with a stranger you must be friendly to.
+The worst kind of small talk, though, is when you have to do it with a stranger—like when someone introduces you to another person at a party and then leaves, or when you and your friend go out for breakfast with her friend from out of town, and your friend gets up and goes to the bathroom, leaving you with a stranger you must be friendly to.
 What do you say now?

 Don’t panic!
 Repeat after me: “So, what did you do today?”
 Emphasis on the you.
 Ask this question while forming your face into an I-am-so-fascinated-by-and-interested-in-you expression, and you have yourself the perfect small-talk opener.

 It works every time.
-You’re not asking something boring or trite, like “So…what do you do?” or “Where are you from?” or “Uh…what do you like to do?”
+You’re not asking something boring or trite, like “So…what do you do?” or “Where are you from?” or “Uh…do you have any hobbies?”
 No. No one likes answering those questions.
 But if you ask something too specific, like “Read any good books lately?” a lot of people won’t have an answer for you because they can’t think of the last good thing they read, and they wind up feeling like total idiots even though they totally read great stuff all the time (ugh!).
 Instead, you are asking them a pointed question that everyone has an answer for—often a really interesting one!

 But let’s say their answer is not exactly a thrilling tale of derring-do.
 Usually, it isn’t.
 Most people will give you a really banal laundry list: “Well, I went to school, and then I had dinner, and now I’m here, ha ha.”
 Your job is to seize on the one thing that sounds even vaguely interesting to you, and then drag the details out of them.
 For instance: